The LEGO Movie 2: The Second Part

 The toke-tastic visuals are an endless delight, especially the Migoo themselves, who look like the offspring of McDonald's Grimace and Calvin and Hobbes' killer monster snow goons.

-Audience Reviews for Mia et le Migou (Mia and the Migoo)
+There are no featured reviews for Mia et le Migou (Mia and the Migoo) at this time.